etlegacy/etlegacy-lua-scripts/README.md

 * This script is intended for legacy `2.77+` mod.

+## customprefix
+This script adds a server side command to send text to the chat with your own prefix.

+- Replace "mycommand" by your custom command.
+- Replace "myprefix" by your custom prefix or remove it for no prefix.

 # Notes
 * Please always add modname and version to your lua script
 ```